Amar MP: Activities

 Amar MP organised a series of talk shows at the Channel 24, Bangladesh before the 11th Parliamentary Election of Bangladesh.
 It created huge wave at Bangladesh politics.
 Amar MP is very vocal at raising voice when it sees any corruption at any sector in Bangladesh.
 Amar MP won the mBillionth Award by Digital Empowerment Foundation (DEF)on 4 August 2017.
 Prime Minister's Information and Technology Advisor Sajeeb Wazed Joy congratulated Amar MP on receiving mBillionth Award.
 Amar MP organized a human chain at Sylhet on 19 February 2019 protesting an alleged corruption by Ariful Haque Chowdhury, the Mayor of Sylhet City Corporation and a BNP executive.
 AmarMP hosted an International seminar regularly at the UK House of Parliament in London on 13 June 2018.
-The seminar was about Secularism: Hope for Unity, Peace and Justice. amarMP research showed that the most of the Members of Parliament in Bangladesh are not vocal at social media.
+The seminar was about Secularism: Hope for Unity, Peace and Justice. amarMP research showed that most of the Members of Parliament in Bangladesh are not vocal on social media.
 They are afraid of facing their constituents at media.
 It was the situation before two years; still it continue.